dev-yun/dev-yun/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning JavaScript, Python, Vue.js, React, Django
+- 🌱 I’m currently learning JavaScript, Python, Django
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help with Django

 <!--
-**ssmin0606/ssmin0606** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**dev-yun/dev-yun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: